A Unified Framework for Zero-Shot Reinforcement Learning: Compositional Representations

-\paragraph{The curse of $\phi$} Successor Features rely on the assumption that all downstream tasks of interest can be expressed as linear combinations of a set of basic features $\phi$ (Eq. \ref{eq:sf_reward_factorization}).
-In practice, identifying or constructing such a feature space is itself the major challenge of this framework.
-Unless a unifying object encompassing both $\psi$ and $\phi$ is introduced, $\psi$ and $\phi$ cannot be learned jointly.
-In such cases, two distinct objectives must instead be defined.
-Choosing an appropriate training objective for learning the feature map $\phi$ is critical, because it determines which aspects of the environment are preserved and, consequently, which reward functions admit accurate linear parameterizations.
-A basic approach is compression (e.g., autoencoders \cite{touati2022does}): in the idealized limit where $\phi$ is information-preserving any reward function can be represented exactly.
-More structural objectives target the geometry of the environment by learning spectral embeddings (e.g., eigenfunctions of the graph Laplacian \cite{wu2018laplacian}) that reflect the connectivity induced by transition dynamics \cite{touati2022does}.
-Finally, control-inspired objectives \cite{liu2021aps,hansen_fast_2020} exploit the inductive bias that rewards often depend on what the agent can influence: they train $\phi$ such that the representation preferentially tracks controllable components of the state, while filtering out events that are independent of actions.
-For a comprehensive review and systematic comparison of the existing methods, we refer the reader to \cite{touati2022does}.
+\paragraph{The curse of $\phi$} Successor Features rely on the assumption that all downstream tasks of interest lie in the linear span of the basic features $\phi$ (Eq. \ref{eq::sf_reward_factorization}).
+Unless a unifying object encompassing both $\psi$ and $\phi$ is introduced, they cannot be learned jointly.
+In such case, two distinct objectives must be defined: one for $\psi$ and one for $\phi$.
+Choosing an appropriate training objective for learning $\phi$ is critical, as it determines which aspects of the environment are preserved and, consequently, which reward functions admit accurate linear parameterizations.
+For a comprehensive review and comparison of the existing methods, we refer the reader to \citep{touatidoes}.

-\paragraph{Relating back to SF \& GPI} Initially, in SFs we have attempted to learn SFs for mulitple policies and then applied GPI to obtain a new policy when being exposed to a new task.
-Alternatively, in USFs we defined some tasks and only conditioned the USFs on policies, that are optimal on these tasks, thereby shifting from a policy to a reward dependence.
-As noted by the authors of \cite{borsa2018universal}, there is also some middle ground: Let $\{\pi_e\}_{e\in E}$ be some set of parameterized policies.
-Let $\psi^{\pi_e}(s,a) = \psi(s,a,e)$, then we can recover value functions

-Note, that this doesn't require $E = \mathcal{W}$.
-During inference, given a new reward function induced by some $w$ we can approximate

-Now, by choosing the parameterization as above, setting $E = \{ w \}$ would recover USFs, whereas in contrast any parameterization $\{\pi_e | e \in E\} = \Pi$ would recover GPI \& SF ~\cite{borsa2018universal}.

-Lastly, we note how the error bound on USF(+GPI) provided in~\cite{borsa2018universal} does not take into account the linearization error induced by the regression on the reward samples (Eq. \ref{eq:lin_reg_task_sf}), as it typically happens in the zero-shot setting.
-Therefore, we provide an error bound for the inference policy in SF methods, which can be viewed as an extension of Theorem~1 in~\cite{borsa2018universal}.